SummaryRead the full fact sheet

-It’s not clear how long a person needs to stop smoking to reduce their risk from infection, however lungs start to recover quickly after stopping smoking.
+It’s not clear how long a person needs to stop smoking to reduce their risk from infections, however the lungs start to recover quickly after stopping smoking.

-Are people who smoke or vape at more risk of coronavirus infection?
+Are people who smoke or vape at higher risk of getting COVID-19?

-Are people who smoke or vape more likely to have complications if they get coronavirus (COVID-19)?
+Are people who smoke or vape more likely to have a worse illness if they get COVID-19?

-Smoking and vaping affect the immune system, which might make it harder to fight infection.
+- Smoking and vaping affect the immune system, which may make it harder to fight infections.

 What to do if you smoke or vape

 The best thing you can do is quit.
-Your GP, Quitline counsellors and nicotine replacement therapy or stop-smoking medications can help you quit.
+Your GP, Quitline counsellors and nicotine replacement therapy or prescribed stop-smoking tablets can help you quit.

 However, if you do smoke: